-2021 GFG Royalty Securitization
+GFG Royalty Securitization

-In connection with the acquisition of GFG, on July 22, 2021, FAT Brands GFG Royalty I, LLC ("GFG Royalty"), a special purpose, wholly-owned subsidiary of the Company, completed the issuance and sale in a private offering (the "GFG Offering") of three tranches of fixed rate senior secured notes (the "GFG Securitization Notes").
-The GFG Securitization Notes were issued in a securitization transaction and had the following terms:
+In connection with the acquisition of GFG, on July 22, 2021, FAT Brands GFG Royalty I, LLC ("GFG Royalty"), a special purpose, wholly-owned subsidiary of the Company, completed the issuance and sale in a private offering (the "GFG Offering") of three tranches of fixed rate senior secured notes.
+Net proceeds totaled \$338.9 million, which consisted of the combined face amount of \$350.0 million, net of debt offering costs of \$6.0 million and original issue discount of \$5.1 million.
+Substantially all of the proceeds were used to acquire GFG.
+Immediately following the closing of the acquisition of GFG, the Company contributed the franchising subsidiaries of GFG to GFG Royalty, pursuant to a Contribution Agreement.